mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 Altmetrics also typically retain the related meta-data of mentions and usage statistics, which allow for more complex analyses of the information.
 In other words, altmetrics not only track what research is being “mentioned”, but also where it is mentioned, and who is mentioning it, which can potentially provide a richer understanding of the citations.

+Perhaps most importantly, by drawing on sources outside of academia and research journals, altmetrics might provide some indications of the “pratical impact” of research.
+This is discussed in the “Future research” section.

-##### Bibliometrics, scientometrics, and informetrics
+#### Bibliometrics, scientometrics, and informetrics

 If altmetrics aren't bibliometrics, what are they?
 They are “informetrics” which is a broader field than either bibliometrics, or “scientometrics”.
 Bibliometrics has been defined as “the quantitative study of physical published units, or of bibliographic units, or of surrogates of either” (Broadus 1987).
 Scientometrics has been defined as “the study of the quantitative aspects of science as a discipline or economic activity”, which includes the practice of publication and citation, so it “overlaps bibliometrics to some extent” (Tague-Sutcliffe 1992).
 Informetrics, in contrast, includes quantitative studies of not only quantitative methods applied to publications, but also documentation and information (Egghe and Rousseau 1990); it has also been described as a “recent extension of the traditional bibliometric analyses also to cover non-scholarly communities in which information is produced, communicated, and used” (Ingwersen and Christensen 1997).

 For a more detailed discussion of the differences between the three areas, see “The Literature of Bibliometrics, Scientometrics, and Informetrics” by Hood and Wilson (2001).

-## Indicators of practical impact &ndash; examples from government initiatives and programs
+# Indicators of practical impact &ndash; examples from government initiatives and programs

+As mentioned in the description of altmetrics above, the biggest limitation of bibliometrics, when used to judge the value of research, is that they are limited to the impact that research has on other research.
+To get to the total impact of research, information from outside the realm of research must be included.

-There is a parallel shift in the nature of source materials when shifting topics from considering research quality&mdash;the impact of research on research&mdash;to considering practical impact&mdash;the impact of research on society at large.
-The outcomes of interest are no longer restricted within the world of research, and so neither are the source materials.
+Which is why there is a parallel shift in the nature of source materials when shifting topics from considering research quality to considering the practical impact of research.
+The outcomes of interest are no longer restricted to within the world of research, and so neither are the source materials.

 Similarly, the examples used to discuss the evaluation of the practical impact of research are practical examples.
-They come from programs initiated and/or implemented by governments or government agencies in order to make funding for research institutions responsive, to some extent, to the practical impact of the research being produced by those institutions.
+They come from programs initiated and/or implemented by government agencies in order to have funding for research institutions be responsive, to some extent, to the practical impact of the research being produced by those institutions.

-### Background on examples from government initiatives and programs
+## Background on examples from government initiatives and programs

 Both Australia and the United Kingdom have developed government programs that evaluate research institutions based on their “research quality” and “research impact”.
 Those programs used “research quality” to refer to what is sometimes called the “academic impact” of research; it is a measure of the effect that research has on other research, and included some form of bibliometrics.

 “Research impact” is the effect that research has *outside* of research and research institutions; it is an evaluation of the “full range of economic, social, public policy, welfare, cultural and quality-of-life benefits” (Grant *et al.* 2009) that can result from research.
 In this thesis, it is referred to as “practical impact”.

-#### Research Quality Framework (RQF)
+### Research Quality Framework (RQF)

 The history of the Research Quality Framework (RQF) is complicated.
 It started in 2003 when the government established “an Expert Advisory Group, whose remit was to consult widely and develop a model for assessing the quality and impact of research in Australia” (Butler 2008).
 The framework proposed by that group was published in 2006, and prompted the establishment of the Development Advisory Group, to “refine the RQF model” (Donovan 2008).
 The first RFQ was scheduled to be run in 2008, but a change in government in 2007 instead meant that the program was scrapped (Donovan 2008).

-However, the Research Quality Framework has influenced the development of similar programs, such as the Research Excellence Framework in the UK (Grant *et al.* 2009).
+However, the Research Quality Framework has influenced the development of similar programs, such as the Research Excellence Framework in the UK (Grant *et al.* 2009), and discussion of its development are available in the literature (cf. Butler 2008, Donovan 2008).

-#### Research Excellence Framework (REF)
+### Research Excellence Framework (REF)

 The Higher Education Council for England “funds and regulates universities and colleges in England” (HEFCE 2015).